junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 He wonders briefly if those people are human or demons, then realizes it makes no difference at all -- they would want him dead either way.

 Dean looks around the office, already knows for sure there is no secret passageway.
 He can also fight bloody and ugly, go down swinging just like how the movie shows for the ending of great Butch Cassidy and the Sundance Kid.
 Except there will be no freeze frame for him.
 This is real life, so he would just become a whole body of gun holes and dead meat.
-And his mind jumps back to an image of mourning Cas and crying Sam, eyes red and swollen for both of them; or worse, an image of Cas beaten up and killed by the archangel, and Sam dying of old age in the western, before twentieth century starts.
+And his mind jumps back to an image of a mourning Cas and a crying Sam, eyes red and swollen for both of them; or worse, an image of Cas beaten up and killed by the archangel, and Sam dying of old age in the western, before twentieth century starts.

 No way out, except for flying.